 - Students who withdraw or take a leave of absence before the end of the Return to Title IV date (the date by which 60% of the semester has occurred, as defined by the Department of Education) lose scholarship funding.
 Students who withdraw or take a leave of absence after that date will retain scholarship funding for that semester.

 - Students may appeal the loss of scholarship eligibility.
 You can obtain Appeal forms here.
 Submit completed appeals to Director of Financial Aid.
-Appeals are reviewed by the Scholarship Committee which meets periodically.
+Appeals are reviewed by the Scholarship Appeals Committee which meets periodically.
 The decision of the Scholarship Appeals Committee is final.
 As with all awards, all successful appeals are subject to availability of funding.